arulmozhimanikandan/contactForm/README.md

 Positive case
 =============

-You will be able to see a webpage with form to add name,email,message and all are required field it must be filled, once filled and submitted a email will be triggered to customer care email address and stored in databse.
+You will be able to see a webpage with form to add name,email,message and all are required field it must be filled, once filled and submitted a email will be triggered to customer care email address and stored in database.

 Uses cases
 =============